michaelthomasletts/dcm-to-jpg/README.md

 Opening and reading .dcm files requires specialized software that patients rarely have.

 Although there are online tools for converting .dcm -> .jpg or .dcm -> .pdf, patients may not feel comfortable sharing their medically sensitive data with unknown developers.
-Which leaves patients in a difficult position.
+Frankly, they _should not_ feel comfortable doing that!
+Which leaves patients in a difficult position. 😬

 By using this software on your personal computer, you can convert .dcm files to .pdf or .jpg with 100% confidence about your medically sensitive data not getting into the wrong hands.